 Though better than the wilderness, it is still a pretty terrible place to live.
 Peasants from the northern regions are forced into conscription to beat back the never-ending tide of Norse warbands, Orc tribes, and Beastmen.
 Templars of Sigmar, better known as Witch Hunters, prowl the villages and cities, eradicating even the smallest taints of heresy with extreme prejudice.
 And amongst the nobility, it seems only the Emperor himself, Karl Franz, cares for the fate of the nation as a whole and not just his own well-being.

 As for cultural themes, it's mainly Germanic, with a dash of the British Empire thrown in for good measure.
-In essence, it resembles the Holy Roman Empire, only larger and more zealous.
+In essence, it resembles the Holy Roman Empire, only more zealous.

 - Blade on a Stick: The halberd is the traditional weapon of Empire and regiments of State Troop Halberdiers form the backbone of many armies.
 Some states, especially those lacking in funds, field regiments of Spearmen alongside, or in place of Halberdiers.
 Both weapons have their own strengths and weaknesses with the in-game rules for halberds boosting the strength of its wielder but preventing them from using a shield in combat, while the length of the spear allows extra ranks of troops to attack.